 Data Recovery Nearest BranchPlease select your Zone for Stellar Lab Locations

-A SSD stores data on flash memory chips that can retain information without the presence of power supply.
+A SSD stores data on flash memory chips that can keep data without the presence of power supply.
 The SSD does not have a moving part making it more durable.

 |Access Time||Has access time of 5.5 ~8.0 ms||Has Access time of 0.1ms|